mtkennerly/poetry-dynamic-versioning/README.md

 or `poetry-dynamic-versioning` (standalone script with default features).

 ## Caveats
+* When using Git, remember that lightweight tags do not store their creation time.
+  Therefore, if a commit has multiple lightweight tags, we cannot reliably determine which one should be considered the newest.
+  The solution is to use annotated tags instead.
 * The dynamic version is not available during `poetry run` or `poetry shell`.
 * Regarding PEP 517 support: